 Where we need to process personal data to provide our services, we ask our clients to provide the necessary information to the data subjects concerned regarding its use.

-Given the diversity of the services we provide to clients (click here for information on our services), we process many categories of personal data, including:
+Given the diversity of the services we provide to clients, we process many categories of personal data, including:

 Generally, we collect personal data from our clients or from a third party acting on the instructions of the relevant client.
 For some of our services, for example, when undertaking a due diligence review of an acquisition target on behalf of a client, we may obtain personal data from that target’s management and employees or from a third party acting on the instructions of the target.